Kuborros/FurBotNeo/README.md

 * ``prefix``: Sets your custom per-guild command prefix.
 Eg. ``!!``

-* ``nsfw``: Enables the NSFW features: Notably commands from left category and nsfw image searches.
+* ``nsfw``: Enables the NSFW features: Notably commands from lewd category and nsfw image searches.

 * ``furry``: Enables more lighthearted responses to some commands and references to default bot avatar (A bat furry girl).